 Although the main sewer is something you will never see, it is one of the essential systems in your home.
 It is what connects your home’s pipes to the city’s plumbing system or sewer line.
 If the main sewer line in a home is damaged, it will cause huge problems.

 During the home’s plumbing inspection, the inspector will use a camera to check for specific issues to look into the main sewer.
 A sewer camera inspection should never be overlooked.
 If the main sewer line is damaged, you should have the homeowner get it repaired as a sale contingency.

 Damaged main sewer lines or severely clogged pipes may collapse.
 Repairing and replacing these lines is a significant financial investment.
-If you notice substantial problems with the main sewer line, it may be possible for the technicians at Sierra Air Conditioning & Heating to re-line them instead of completely replacing them.
+If you notice substantial problems with the main sewer line, it may be possible for the technicians at Sierra Air Conditioning & Plumbing to re-line them instead of completely replacing them.
 In most cases, severe damage to sewer lines is a dealbreaker for prospective homebuyers.

 Hot Water Heater

 The last thing you want is to move into your new Las Vegas home only to find out you have no hot water.
 Water heaters last for about a decade, depending on how well they are maintained, water quality, frequency of use, and the quality of the initial installation.

 If a water heater is used to heat the entire home, it has a drastically shorter lifespan than one used solely to provide hot water.
 You want an experienced plumber to evaluate the age of the water heater and ensure that it is up to code.

 The water heater should be the right size for the amount of water your family uses.
 You want to think about your current hot water usage and any additional appliances you plan on installing that require hot water.
 Our plumbing professionals can evaluate a water heater for signs of damage, leaks, and indications that a catastrophe is on the horizon.